BLCM/bl3mods/TheGigaMaster/Varkid Evolution Increase/README.md

 I plan on updating this periodically, so keep an eye out if a new version releases.

-If you find any issues, please DM me on ShadowEvil Discord @SkyMaster.
+If you find any issues, please DM me on ShadowEvil Discord @TheGigaMaster.
 Any feedback/tips/advice/balance suggestions are appreciated.

 Have fun!